-4. Hours of Operation
+5. Hours of Operation

-The telephone reservation service is available Monday to Friday, from 8:00 a.m. to 4:30 p.m.
-All reservations must be made at least 48 hours in advance to allow the person in charge of dispatch sufficient time to process the information.
+The telephone reservation service is offered Monday to Friday, from 8:00 a.m. to 4:30 p.m. with a lunch break between midday and 1p.m.
+All reservations must be made at least two business days in advance to allow the person in charge of dispatch sufficient time to process the information.

-5. Confidentiality
+6. Confidentiality